 Disclaimer: Our blog articles serve to educate readers about various treatment options for sleep apnea, and TMJ disorders.
 It's important to understand that while we discuss multiple treatments, in our posts, not all of these options may be accessible at our clinic.
 We encourage you to reach out and schedule a consultation with us.
 This way, we can carefully devise a personalized treatment plan that caters to your specific needs.

-Discover effective alternatives to CPAP for sleep apnea, including oral appliances.
-Black Hills Sleep and TMJ offers tailored solutions through Dr. Criss.
+Discover alternatives to CPAP for sleep apnea.
+Learn how oral appliances from Dr. Criss at Black Hills Sleep and TMJ offer comfort and convenience.

-Discover non-invasive relief options for mild obstructive sleep apnea with personalized care from Dr. Criss at Black Hills Sleep and TMJ.
+Discover how oral appliances help manage mild obstructive sleep apnea.
+Improve sleep quality with Dr. Criss at Black Hills Sleep and TMJ.